8 Strategies to Improve the Patient Financial Experience

 6. Emphasize Patient Education

 Research shows that when patients are informed about their financial responsibility, they’re more likely to pay.
-Empowering patients with knowledge about their care and financial responsibility puts them in control and eliminates the fear of the unknown.
+Empowering patients with knowledge about their care and payment options puts them in control and eliminates the fear of the unknown.
 It is a huge confidence boost that will assist patients as they plan for their medical care and position them to make better decisions regarding their healthcare needs.

 7. Upskill Your Staff